vladbabii/netbooted-swarm/portainer_swarm_management.md

 # Install portainer to manage the swarm

+Portainer is nice because it can auto deploy agents on all nodes automatically so we don't have to do anything else for each worker node - netboot it and use it.

-On the server do the following
+On the server do the following  (replace <serverhostname> with the actual server hostname)

 ```
 mkdir -p /storage/portainer/data